philanderson888/course-notes/programming/brightscript.md

 - sideloading - manually upload content for development
 - publish - first sideload then create encrypted package for publishing
 - set resoulution manually and the player does the rest
+- SVOD Subscription Video On Demand which is pay monthly
+- TVOD Transactional Video On Demand which is pay as you go
+- PVOD Premium Video On Demand
+- AVOD Advertising Based Video On Demand - stream is free with adverts
+- OTT Over the top - via browser
+-

 ## Why Use Media Stick?